Ciclovía: India

-The Indian city of Bengaluru - the IT Capital of the country initiated the first sustainable awareness campaign called Cycle day in October 2013.
+The Indian city of Bengaluru initiated the first sustainable awareness campaign called Cycle day in October 2013.
 The planning for this initiative began prior to September 2013.
 This initiative has completed 300 Cycle day events across the city of Bangalore conducted by 32 community partners in the span of 3.9 years.

 Gurgaon introduced the concept in November 2013 under the name Raahgiri Day, taking place on Sunday mornings.
 Raahgiri has had a positive impact on local air quality, with measurements estimating that vehicular emissions were down by 49% on Sunday mornings in comparison to other days of the week.
 The Raahgiri concept was expanded into other cities, such as Delhi, Bhubaneswar, and Noida (under the name Happy Streets).